Rules of thumb, tips, advice and ideas for providers and administrators involved in study abroad

 Mental health

-This is becoming a bigger issue and needs to be thoughtfully work through in terms of what you can realistically do as an organization.
+This is becoming a bigger issue and needs to be thoughtfully worked through in terms of what you can realistically do as an organization.
 Think through the following:

 • Screening